danielsaidi/website_danielsaidi/collections/_posts/2023/2023-01-17-mimicking-the-ios-system-notification-in-swiftui.md

 }
 ```

-The context-based approach lets you use the same context with a single view modifier.
-You can then use the context to present notifications from anywhere in your app.
+The context-based approach lets you use a single context and modifier to present different notifications from anywhere in your app.

-You can for instance apply a context-based notification to a root `TabView` or `NavigationView`, which ensures that the notification is presented correctlu regardless or where it's triggered.
+You can apply a context-based notification to a root `TabView` or `NavigationView` to ensure that it's presented above all other content, regardless or where it's triggered.

-Note that sheets and full screen covers require a new modifier, but you can still use the same context.
-Also consider the platform when picking a proper notification.
+Sheets and full screen covers require a new modifier, but you can use the same context.
+Also consider the platform when picking a proper notification approach.

 For instance, iPad sheets are presented as square modals in the center of the screen, so a system notification may not be the best solution there.

-Context-based notifications are very versatile and a great choice if you want to present many different notifications with a single modifier.
+Context-based notifications are versatile and a great choice if you want to present many different notifications with a single modifier.

 ## Message-based notifications

-Message-based notifications aim to mimic the iOS system notification look and behavior, with a leading tinted icon, a title and a message.
+Message-based notifications mimic the native iOS look and feel, with a leading tinted icon, a title and a message.
 To mimic this notification, just use a `SystemNotificationMessage`:

 ```swift
 struct MyView: View {